 A wendigo is said to possess supernatural strength, speed, endurance, and heightened senses.
 Wendigos also have a human’s intelligence and cunning and can plan their attack accordingly.
 These creatures can quickly take down a human without a problem but appears to prefer to first terrify their victims first, by stalking them for hours before an attack.
 Most disturbing however, is the wendigos ability to mimic a human voice, luring victims with cries for help.
 Wendigos appear in popular culture including films, television, and comics including the television show Supernatural.

 Trolls are creatures from Norse and Scandinavian folklore which live far away from human habitation.
 Trolls dwell in isolated mountains or caves, often living in small family units.
 Depending on the sources their appearance varies greatly; trolls can be depicted as ugly and large with grotesque characteristics or look and behave similarly to humans.
-In some stories there are multiple headed trolls, long tailed trolls, and trolls who share only one eye.
+In some stories there are multiple headed trolls, long tailed trolls, and trolls who only have one eye.
 The word “troll” is believed to have come from the Scandinavian word “trolleri” which was a type of magic intended to harm others.

 Trolls are not considered very friendly towards humans as they have a habit of eating anyone they cross paths with.
 Trolls are particularly fond of attacking and eating Christians.
 Trolls are known for being low in intelligence and are quite easy to trick in many stories.
 In some legends trolls are said to turn to stone when exposed to sunlight, this is offered as explanation for the huge stony crags in places such as Troid-Tindterne (Troll Peaks) in Norway.
 The noise of church bells is also said to repel trolls.
 The most famous troll would likely be the troll who appears in the Norwegian fairy tale Three Billy Goats Gruff.